Karma (Stray Kids album): Release and promotion

 Karma was released on August 22, 2025.
 The album's pre-orders and pre-save began on the same day as its trailer premiere, coming in 16 versions: Karma (limited), Ceremony, Hooray, eight Accordion, Compact, SKZoo (Nemo), and three vinyls.
 On July 27, the group posted football-match-table-styled pre-release promotional itinerary for Karma, as well as "2025 Stayweek" contents to celebrate the seventh anniversary of the band's official fan club Stay.
 The next four days, they unveiled the track list with "festive" background of red smoke bomb and blue confetti on the blue sky; "Ceremony" serves as the album's lead single.
 KBS deemed "Bleep" unsuitable for broadcast due to the lyrics "promot[ing] anti-social or unhealthy values."
-The snippet of the album's tracks were teased: "0801" via the song's "street video" teaser; "Bleep", "Creed", and "Haft Time" via video series "Unveil: Track"; and all tracks via the EDM-based mashup video.
+The snippet of the album's tracks were teased: "0801" via the song's "street video" teaser; "Bleep", "Creed", and "Half Time" via video series "Unveil: Track"; and all tracks via the EDM-based mashup video.

 The teaser images were released in three sets.
 The first reminisces about a high-end magazine cover, showcasing the members' mixing and matching of a formal blazer and athletic elements, along with hand wrap wrapped around each hand and finger, and flashy accessories.
 The second expresses the members in black-and-white modified taekwondo's uniform striking various poses, surrounded by vibrantly colored lights in a stadium-like space.
 The third depicts members in red-white costumes against the background of red smoke on the sky.
 Before the release, on August 20, Stray Kids held Karmas pre-listening session in Seoulfor fans who were selected by purchasing the album via JYP's own Fan Shop, and released the video Intro: Karma to discuss the album's production and behind-the-scene.